On this page

 👉 View historical special assistance funding.

 Registered political parties and independent members of parliament may be eligible to receive administrative funding.
-This funding is to cover administrative expenses including:
+This funding is to cover administrative expenses, including:

-- administration, operation or management of the activities of the party or member
+- Administration, operation or management of the activities of the party or member.

-- communication with members of the party on administrative, operational or management matters
+- Communication with members of the party on administrative, operational or management matters.

-- complying with the Act and auditing of financial accounts
+- Complying with the Act and auditing of financial accounts.

-- Expenditure and remuneration of staff
+- Expenditure and remuneration of staff.

-- training of staff and volunteers
+- Training of staff and volunteers.

-- equipment or vehicles whilst engaged in the matters referred to above
+- Equipment or vehicles whilst engaged in the matters referred to above.

-- office accommodation for staff and equipment.
+- Office accommodation for staff and equipment.

 Eligibility

-- Independent members of parliament
+Independent members of parliament are also eligible for administrative funding.

 Who is not eligible